NaLyssa Smith

 NaLyssa Smith Family

-NaLyssa Smith is the daughter of Rodney and Nikki Smith.
-Her father played basketball at the University of Texas at San Antonio, and her brother, Rodney Jr., played soccer at the University of Saint Mary.
+Smith is the daughter of Rodney Smith and Nikki Smith.
+Her father played college basketball at the University of Texas at San Antonio, which helped shape her early appreciation for the game.
+Her brother, Rodney Jr., played soccer at the University of Saint Mary.

 Personal Life